choderalab/wetlab-protocols/protein_expression/A-Transformation-Manual.md

   - Plasmid with gene destined for overexpression (e.g. Src WT kinase domain)
   - Plasmid with phosphatase (e.g. YopH)
 - Cells
-  - Competent cells of your choice (from -80ºC) (e.g. Rosetta2 (DE3) pLysS)
+  - Competetent Rosetta2 DE3 pLysS cells from -80ºC
 - SOC media
+- Plates
+  - With appropriate antibiotic for both vectors.
+- EVO script
+  - `ric20_42_heat`

 PROTOCOL:

-1. Remove one tube of competent cells and place on ice.
-Once thawed add 2.0 µL of a 1:10 dilution of beta-mercaptoethanol to the cells.
-Swirl contents. **Incubate on ice for 10 minutes**, swirling gently every 2 minutes.
-2. Add 1-50 ng of expression plasmid DNA (e.g. 0.5 µL of 70 ng/uL Src plasmid to add 35 ng) and ~10 ng (e.g. 0.25 µL of 70 ng/µL YopH plasmid to add 17.5 ng) of each plasmid for co-transformation to each tube and swirl gently. **Incubate on ice for 30 minutes.**
-3. While the transformation reaction is incubating, preheat SOC media in 42ºC water bath.
-4. Heat-pulse each transformation reaction in 42ºC water bath for **20 seconds**.
+1. Allow a tube of 100 uL of Rosetta DE3 pLysS (shelf 2 of -80ºC) competent cells to thaw for **5 minutes at RT**.
+Run EVO script currently called `ric20_42_heat` to preheat ric20.
+2. Add 1 uL of each plasmid directly to the cells (30 ng/uL of p235 #4 plasmid of my diluted aliquot and 30 ng/uL of my diluted YopH aliquot.
+Now both in ‘Lucelenie’s minipreps box’. ) Double check concentration in Denovix.
+3. Place the tube on **ice for 5 min**.
+4. Heat the tubes for exactly **30 s in 42ºC** using a ric20 on the EVO.
-5. Incubate the transformation reaction **on ice for 2 minutes**.
+5. Place in ice for 2 min.
-6. Add 0.9 mL of preheated SOC media to each transformation reaction and incubate at 37ºC for 1 hr with shaking at 225-250 rpm.
+6. Add 80 uL of preheated SOC medium to tubes and incubated them at **37ºC for 1 hour** while shaking.
-7. Using a sterile spreader, spread  200 µL of the transformation reaction onto LB agar plates with the appropriate antibiotic (e.g. Kan for Src plasmid selection and Spec for YopH plasmid selection).
-8. Transformants should appear as colonies after **incubate at 37ºC overnight** (or at room temperature over the weekend).
+7. Leave Kan-Spec plates at 37ºC since the beginning of the protocol and 50 uL of cells were spread on plates.
+8. Incubate plates **overnight at 37ºC** (there is a plate incubator near Rosen lab: Rm 1717).

 NOTES:

--	If colonies do not appear: check that you used the right antibodies, check temperatures of incubators, or try adding more DNA.
+-	If colonies do not appear: check that you used the right antibiotics, check temperatures of incubators, or try adjusting amount of DNA.